 The Canada Line connects the airport to downtown Vancouver in about 25 minutes.
-The service runs every 8-20 minutes and costs roughly C$10 to downtown.
+The service runs every 8-20 minutes.
 Scheduled buses are available to downtown Vancouver, Whistler, Vancouver Island and Washington State.
 Courtesy shuttles transport passengers to the Long-Term Parking Lot, South Terminal, local hotels and other destinations near the airport.
 Public bus services to Vancouver, Richmond and further afield are available at the Airport Station Bus Terminal.

-Car hire companies Alamo, Avis, Budget, Dollar, Hertz, National and Thrifty are represented next to the terminal building on the ground floor.
+Car hire companies Alamo, Avis, Budget, Dollar, Hertz, National, and zipcar are represented next to the terminal building on the ground floor.

 Metered taxis are available around the clock outside the terminals.
 Look for the green signs which indicate a taxi pick-up position.
-Taxis charge around C$27 for the 30 minute journey into downtown.
-Price and journey time is higher during rush hour.
-A tip of 10 to 15 per cent is expected.
+Prices and journey times are higher during rush hour.
+A tip of 10 to 15 percent is expected.

 A courtesy shuttle is available to the Airport South terminal.

 Vancouver International Airport offers a range of parking options in the parkade directly opposite the terminals.
-Hourly parking starts at C$8 per hour, but reduced daily and weekly rates are also available.
-The cheaper economy lot is within short walking distance from the terminal, while the long-term parking lot is conveniently connected to the terminals via a shuttle bus.
+Hourly parking starts at C$9.50 per hour but reduced daily and weekly rates are also available.

 Wifi is available free of charge throughout the airport.